Red Hen Publications

 Who lived to be nearly 700 years old.

-So how old is that genealogical tapestry in the parlor of the house in Grimmauld Place again?
+So how far back does that genealogical tapestry in the parlor of the house in Grimmauld Place trace the Black family again?
 Oh, that’s right.
-About 700 years old.
+About 700 years.

 That isn’t Sirius Black’s personal vault.
 That’s the Black family’s vault.